sgurleen/Cmpt459_Project/readme.md

 ## Insights into the Domain

-1. **Customer Financial Behavior:** Features such as credit utilization ratios, payment delays, and loan details reveal patterns in financial behavior, crucial for determining creditworthiness.
+1. **Customer Financial Behavior:** Features such as credit utilization ratios, payment delays, and loan details reveal patterns in financial behaviour crucial for determining credit worthiness.
    - Observations like highly skewed outstanding debt and delays suggest distinct borrower segments.
    - Strong correlations between ‘Annual Income’ and ‘Monthly Inhand Salary’ indicate potential redundancy in feature space.